 Enjoy food, culture, or adventure?
 Bangkok is the perfect place for you to go wild and explore.
-With its diverse activities that range from temple-visiting and shopping to fishing and food trails that would take months to complete, Bangkok is a city that offers something for everyone.
-The reasonable prices mean that you can cram so much into your time in the City of Angels.
+With its diverse activities that range from temple visiting and shopping to fishing and food trails that would take months to complete, Bangkok is a city that offers something for everyone.
+The reasonable prices of activities and 5-star hotels mean that you can cram so much into your time in the City of Angels.

-72 hours in Bangkok is just right to cover all the must do, see, and eat things in the city, so before you start planning your holiday, take a look at our list of 15 must see, eat and do things in Bangkok.
-Hit up the best tourist sites, eat like a local, and take on the adventure you’ve always wanted to do in the Land of Smiles!
+Before you start planning your holiday, book one of the Airbnb vacation rentals or a hotel and look at our list of 15 must-sees, eat, and do things in Bangkok.
+Hit up the best tourist sites, eat like a local, and take on the adventure you’ve always wanted to do in the Land of Smiles by planning an itinerary for three days in Bangkok.
+Read on for a guide of 72 hours in Bangkok: Must see, eat & do in the land of smiles.

 Must eat!